Start playing guitar How to choose a guitar for beginners?

 Revolting Cocks

-In 1993, the Al Jourgensen side project, the Revolting Cocks recorded a cover version of Rod Stewart’s disco classic, D’you think I’m sexy.
+In 1993, the Al Jourgensen side project, the Revolting Cocks recorded a cover version of Rod Stewart‘s disco classic, “D’you think I’m sexy”.
 The cover was far superior to the original.
-So much so it seems that mr. Stewart in awe of the band’s talent and conflicted by jealousy took measures to have the song banned.
+So much so, it seems that Mr. Stewart, former singer of Faces, in awe of the band’s talent and conflicted by jealousy, took measures to have the song banned.

-It was not however the first time that a cover song improved the original by attempting to destroy.
+It was not, however, the first time that a cover song improved the original by attempting to destroy.
 Here we have a look at some of the more famous reinterpretations:

 Apparently manager Malcolm McClaren would bring the Pistols sensible songs that they could tear through.
 THe criterias included shock value and being simple ebough that they could play.
 Check out the cover of the Small Faces’ “whacha gonna do about it”

-This is either combating the idea that a giant open air festival cannot take a joke or Daron is simply blissfully unaware of where he is.
+This is either combating the idea that a giant open-air festival cannot take a joke, or Daron is simply blissfully unaware of where he is.
 His eyes do not give him away though.

 Me first and the gimme gimme – Practically any song

-A band combining the brilliance of pop-punk luminaries from Fat Wreck Chords with tasteful elections by the likes of Paula Abdul or R.Kelly.
+A band combining the brilliance of pop-punk luminaries from Fat Wreck Chords with tasteful selections by the likes of Paula Abdul or R.Kelly.
 They also find time to ruin Bar Mitzvas here and there.

-Scariest thing is he must’ve been down with a duet with Phil, for real.
+The scariest thing is he must’ve been down with a duet with Phil, for real.
 Dirty and stinkin’.

 The cover that started a whole new style.
 The style consisted of taking a famous song and reinterpreting the hell out of it.
 Oh, sweet oblivion.